gleam-lang/website/writing-gleam/gleam-toml.md

 A version string.
 The version can be in any format.

-Note: This does not determine the version of the hex.pm package page when publishing your project.
+**Note**: This does not determine the version of the hex.pm package page when publishing your project.
 That is determined by the `vsn` entry in the `src/*.app.src` file in your project.

 ## `description`